nbarbettini/little-aspnetcore-book/chapters/deploy-the-application/deploy-to-azure.md

 az appservice plan create -g AspNetCoreTodoGroup -n AspNetCoreTodoPlan --sku F1
 ```

-> Sidebar: `F1` is the free app plan.
+`F1` is the free app plan.
 If you want to use a custom domain name with your app, use the D1 ($10/month) plan or higher.

 Now create a Web App in the App Service plan: